-- The occupation has a comparator occupation in the Community Health collective agreement, or other Health Sector agreements for paraprofessional occupations - The difference in wage rates is adversely affecting the provision of service to clients - There is a reasonable expectation that the comparability wage adjustment will reduce this adverse impact - The comparability wage adjustment will not create additional demands in other sectors, and - The cost of the increases will be equally staggered for each fiscal year of the collective agreements.
+- The Committee will refer to comparator occupations from the 2019 2022 Collective Agreements. - The difference in wage rates is adversely affecting the provision of service to clients - There is a reasonable expectation that the comparability wage adjustment will reduce this adverse impact, and - The comparability wage adjustment will not create additional demands in other sectors.

+APPENDIX B

-APPENDIX B List of Arbitrators
+List of Arbitrators